 When you’re pregnant, your blood contains fragments of your baby’s DNA.
 The Harmony test is a type of test that analyses this DNA in a sample of your blood to assess the risk of:

-The Harmony test costs £475 and includes:
+The Harmony test and scan costs £475.
+It includes:

 Please note, should you need to cancel your appointment or following the viability ultrasound scan, your blood test is not required, you will be refunded accordingly.